-The seasonal adjustment of these indicators is carried out in accordance with the INE Standard for adjusting seasonal and calendar effects in short-term series1 that is available in INEbase.
+The seasonal adjustment of these indicators is carried out in according to the INE Standard for adjusting seasonal and calendar effects in short-term series that is available in INEbase.
 This standard follows the European Union recommendations contained in the ESS guidelines on seasonal adjustment.

-The series adjusted for calendar effects and the series adjusted for seasonal and calendar effects are obtained with the JDemetra+ software (version 2.2.0)2, from the publication of data in base 2015.
-JDemetra+ has been officially recommended by Eurostat since February 2015 for performing seasonal and calendar adjustments in the official statistics of the European Union3.
+The series adjusted for calendar effects and the series adjusted for seasonal and calendar effects are obtained with the JDemetra+ software (version 2.2.2), from the publication of data in base 2021.
+JDemetra+ has been officially recommended by Eurostat since February 2015 for performing seasonal and calendar adjustments in the official statistics of the European Union.